King Alfred Daffodil Bulbs

 King Alfred (Narcissus 'King Alfred') daffodils are everybody's friend.
 They have classic bright golden flowers, with open, frilled trumpets heralding the return of spring through gardens and out only roadside verges and under hedges.

 Alone, or in our Naturalising Mix, King Alfred - which holds the RHS Award of Garden merit is a super daffodil for creating large drifts in lawns, borders, wooded areas or containers.
 With a pedigree of over 100 years this charming yellow flowering bulb is sure to delight gardeners.
+See the full range of narcissus and daffodil bulbs we have available for sale.

 - Bulb size 10-14cm